redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 >
 > Think of each conditional in your component as another branch you need to have a test for.
 In the worst case, each conditional adds ^2 possible render states.
 If you have three conditionals that's eight possible combinations of output and to be safe you'll want to test them all.
 When you get yourself into this scenario it's a good sign that it's time to refactor and simplify your component.
 Maybe into subcomponents where each is responsible for just one of those conditional outputs?
 You'll still need the same number of total tests, but each component and its test is now operating in isolation and making sure it does one thing, and does it well.
 This has benefits for your mental model of the codebase as well.
 >
-> It's like finally organizing that junk drawer in the kitchen—you still have the same number of things when you're done, but each thing is in its own space and easier to remember where it lives and find it next time.
+> It's like finally organizing that junk drawer in the kitchen—you still have the same number of things when you're done, but each thing is in its own space and therefore easier to remember where it lives and find next time.

 ### Roles on the API Side